Sweet-James-Lannon/auto-compressor/API_GUIDE.md

 ## Need Help?

 1. Check the health endpoint first
-2. Verify your API key is correct
+2. Verify your API token is correct
 3. Make sure your PDF file is valid (opens locally)
 4. Check file size is under 300MB

-Contact the Sweet James dev team for API key issues.
+Contact the Sweet James dev team for API token issues.